Pop out cake: History

-From the 19th century onwards, the pop out cake became exclusive to attractive young women jumping out of cakes during decadent parties.
+From the 19th century onwards, pop out cakes exclusively involved attractive young women jumping out during decadent parties.

 The concept became notorious after Stanford White put on a dinner on May 20, 1895, that included a scantily-clad girl, Susie Johnson, emerging from a pie made from galvanized iron, accompanied by a recitation of "Sing a Song of Sixpence".
 (Note: "The pie bearers advanced solemnly down the center of the room, and after much shuffling of chairs deposited their burden in the center of the table.
 It was apparently a beautiful pie of mammoth size, but not of the ordinary shape.
 The crust was brown and flaky, and the aroma was delicious.
 The head waiter, with a solemnity and importance born of the possession of a stupendous secret, advanced to the table, and with a quick movement cut the crust of the pie with a silver knife.
 The pie divided as if by magic, and, falling apart, disclosed Susie Johnson, the sixteen-year-old model.
 A great bevy of canaries, which had been inclosed with her, flew into the room and perched on the easels, on the pictures, anywhere they could find refuge.

 Then there was a great shout [...] and the young model was lifted from the table to the floor.
 She was dressed in filmy black gauze. [...]
 The pie was examined with due care, and it was found to be in reality a sphere of galvanized iron covered with a crust of pastry."
 (1895 wire story)) A few months later, the "Pie Girl" having disappeared, The World ran a lurid expose of the episode that emphasized the prominence of the guests, who included Nikola Tesla and Charles Dana Gibson, and the scandalous nature of White's affairs.
 White himself was eventually murdered by Harry Thaw, the husband of White's former lover, Evelyn Nesbit.
 The episode became "a sign for the decadence of art and high society."